ivos/signboard/src/site/markdown/features.md

 	As a user I can see my dashboard page after I log in to get an overview of current status of my assets within the system.

+	*__User overview__*

 	The page shows my first name, last name, e-mail, phone, skype and a link to edit my profile.

+	*__My projects__*

-	The page lists projects I am a member of.
+	If I am a member of a project, the page lists the projects I am a member of.
 The list shows name attribute of project.

+	If I am not a member of any project, the page states so and shows links to create a new project and to find an existing project.

 1. __Edit my user profile__